Monkey

 First non–white to play for South Africa Click to show or hide the answer

-Yorkshire and England opening batsman – said "We'll get 'em in singles Wilfred" to Rhodes when England needed 15 to win with 9 wickets down (The Oval, 1902) – England won the match Click to show or hide the answer
+Yorkshire and England opening batter – said "We'll get 'em in singles Wilfred" to Rhodes when England needed 15 to win with 9 wickets down (The Oval, 1902) – England won the match Click to show or hide the answer

 Most runs (61,237) and most centries (197) in a first–class career Click for more information Click to show or hide the answer